 Cosmos can handle drought, poor soil conditions.and general neglect.
 They even self-sow, but not to the point of becoming a nuisance.
 This is a truly low maintenance plant

 - Flowers: Cosmos flowers are daisy-like with ray florets surrounding the center disc of florets in a shallow cup.
 There is a broad range of color - more every year - including white, pink, magenta, orange, yellow, reds and chocolate.

 - Leaves: The leaves grow opposite and are either deeply lobed, pinnate, or bipinnate and feathery, depending on the variety.
 Since few pests bother cosmos, the plants look good all season.

-Botanical names are important when you want to be certain you are growing the exact plant you were after.
+Botanical names are important when you want to be certain you are growing the exact plant you are after.
 There are 2 types of cosmos typically grown in gardens.

 Cosmos are quintessential cottage garden flowers and mix well with just about everything.
-The taller varieties look good in the middle or rear of the boarder, with spiky flowers, like Agastache and Goat's Beard, and with rough textured flowers like, coneflowers and black-eyed Susans.
+The taller varieties look good in the middle or rear of the border, with spiky flowers, like Agastache and Goat's Beard, and with rough-textured flowers such as coneflowers and black-eyed Susans.

 Shorter varieties make very colorful, airy edging plants.
 Cosmos also grow well in containers and make good cut flowers.

 Cosmos Growing Tips

 Soil: A neutral soil pH of 6.0 to 6.8. is best, but cosmos don't really care.
 They will grow in poor soil, although adding some organic matter will give them the well-draining soil they prefer.
 Don't make the soil too rich, or you'll get thin, scraggly stems and fewer blooms.